 In 2020 the council revised the AQMA to cover a limited area of properties extending from the junction of Gloucester Road, Tewkesbury Road and High Street, through Poole Way and along Swindon Road to the junction of St George’s Street.
 This has been done to reflect a general reduction in pollution levels to below legal limits across much of the town the town.
 Note that he changes to the AQMA area do not mean that monitoring of pollution levels has stopped in the rest of the town – in fact it has increased.

 Air quality action plan

-When an AQMA has been declared by a local authority, the authority must then commence the preparation of an air quality action plan.
+When an AQMA has been declared by a local authority, the authority must then start to prepare an air quality action plan.
 An action plan is a detailed document which must state how the authority intends to reduce the pollution levels that have been exceeded, in order to meet the national air quality standards.
 The new AQAP will also go above minimum requirements and include steps to reduce pollution in other areas which have the potential to breach legal limits in coming years.